 If your current level of English is half a band or one band lower, either overall or in one or two elements, you may want to consider our Pre-Sessional English course.

 What are my career prospects?

-A degree in Social Work is your entry to a range of career opportunities in working with children, adults and communities.
-You will be able to work within the statutory, voluntary, private and charitable sectors.
+A Social Work degree presents you with a range of career opportunities working with children, adults and their communities.
+You will be able to apply to work within the statutory, voluntary, private and independent sectors.